KevinWorkman/HappyCoding/tutorials/processing/_posts/2016-06-30-creating-variables.md

 ![Happy coding message](/tutorials/processing/creating-variables-2.png)

-If you're not familiar with the `text` function, that's okay- you can read more about the in [the reference](https://processing.org/reference/)!
+If you're not familiar with the `text` function, that's okay.
+You can read more about the in [the reference](https://processing.org/reference/)!

 ## Using our Variables